deffen3/rally_game/README.md

 For now I am prioritizing the goal of *having fun making a game* higher than the goal of *writing good rust code*.
 I know some of the code is pretty crap for now, lots of code duplication and poor ECS architecture!

-TODO:
-1. Create a Hitbox component, and create a hitbox detection function - in progress
-1. Improve missile heat-seeking tracking - pretty good now, still has bugs though
-1. Improve collision algorithms
-1. What happens when you die from collision?
-Lose a gun-level?
-If another player recently hit you then they get the kill?
-1. Vehicle mass should affect physics
-1. Weapon type should affect vehicle mass
-1. UI Transform works different on Mac?
-UI is in the middle of the screen.
-1. Red laser weapon can go through opponents on computers with potato frame rate

-RECENTLY DONE:
-1. Fixed gimballed/turret/auto-aim feature
-1. Add simple AI opponents
-1. Add current weapon type icon into UI
-1. AI sword mode seems to not work very well, bad target tracking when in reverse? - FIXED
-1. Put weapon properties into a .ron config file
-1. Visible Shield and Armor icons.
-Shield should be a faint bubble over top vehicle.
-Armor can be some grey stuff surrounding your vehicles sides.
-1. Weapon icon goes transparent when on cooldown

 Currently this is a 2D overhead-view vehicle combat game where the goal is to get a kill with all of the weapons.
 Once you get a kill with a weapon then it will automatically switch to your next weapon.